jvanhouteghem/udemy-course-spring-and-hibernate/udemy-course-spring-and-hibernate-step3/README.md

 # udemy-course-spring-and-hibernate

-Step 3 : Spring Dependency Injection - XML Configuration
+Step 3 : Spring Bean Scopes and Lifecycle
 ---

 Scope refers to the lifecycle of a bean.